modelscope/PromptScope/examples/example.md

 Intent-based Prompt Calibration (IPC) is designed to refine instructional prompts for language models by iteratively generating boundary cases, evaluating them, updating the prompts based on feedback, and repeating the process to enhance prompt effectiveness over multiple iterations.

-- For classification tasks: Run `python examples/offline_examples/IPC_optimization/ipc_optim_classify.py` to optimize a prompt.
+- For classification tasks: Run `python examples/ipc_examples/IPC_optimization/ipc_classify.py` to optimize a prompt.
 The configuration file `ipc_optim_classify.yml` located in the same directory is employed.
 Remember to configure your labels by modifying the `label_schema`.

-- For generation tasks: Run `python examples/offline_examples/IPC_optimization/ipc_optim_generate.py` to optimize a prompt.
-The configuration file `ipc_optim_generate.yml` and `ipc_ranker.yml` located in the same directory are employed.
-Also remember to configure your labels by modifying the `label_schema`.

 ### PromptAgent

 PromptAgent is a system designed to optimize prompts for language models.
 It uses a strategic planning approach to optimize prompts by iteratively selecting the best action from a set of actions based on the current state of the system.
 The search algorithm is chosen from MCTS and beamsearch.

-Run `python examples/offline_examples/PromptAgent/prompt_agent.py` to optimize a prompt.
-The configuration file `prompt_agent.yml` located in the same directory is employed.
+Run `python examples/prompt_agent_examples/prompt_agent.py` to optimize a prompt.
+The configuration file `prompt_agent_*.yml` located in the same directory is employed.